ungive/discord-music-presence/README.md

 If you ever encounter an issue, have a question or simply want to chat with me and other users of Music Presence, you are more than welcome to swing by.
-I'm usually very active there
+I'm usually very active there and respond to messages rather quickly.
-and I try to respond to message as swiftly as I can.

 ## Disclaimer